 Listing 12-12: Changing the run function to return Result

-We’ve made three big changes here.
-First, we’re changing the return type of the run function to Result<(), Box<Error>>.
+We’ve made three significant changes here.
+First, we changed the return type of the run function to Result<(), Box<Error>>.
 This function previously returned the unit type, (), and we keep that as the value returned in the Ok case.

-For our error type, we’re using the trait object Box<Error> (and we’ve brought std::error::Error into scope with a use statement at the top).
-We’ll be covering trait objects in Chapter 17.
+For the error type, we used the trait object Box<Error> (and we’ve brought std::error::Error into scope with a use statement at the top).
+We’ll cover trait objects in Chapter 17.
 For now, just know that Box<Error> means the function will return a type that implements the Error trait, but we don’t have to specify what particular type the return value will be.
 This gives us flexibility to return error values that may be of different types in different error cases.

+Prod: confirm xref

-The second change we’re making is removing the calls to expect in favor of ?, like we talked about in Chapter 9.
-Rather than panic! on an error, this will return the error value from the current function for the caller to handle.
+Second, we’ve removed the calls to expect in favor of ?, as we talked about in Chapter 9.
+Rather than panic! on an error, ? will return the error value from the current function for the caller to handle.

+prod: confirm xref

-Thirdly, this function now returns an Ok value in the success case.
+Third, the run function now returns an Ok value in the success case.
 We’ve declared the run function’s success type as () in the signature, which means we need to wrap the unit type value in the Ok value.
-This Ok(()) syntax may look a bit strange at first, but using () like this is the idiomatic way to indicate that we’re calling run for its side effects only; it doesn’t return a value we need.
+This Ok(()) syntax might look a bit strange at first, but using () like this is the idiomatic way to indicate that we’re calling run for its side effects only; it doesn’t return a value we need.

-When you run this, it will compile, but with a warning:
+When you run this code, it will compile but will display a warning:

-warning: unused result which must be used, #[warn(unused_must_use)] on by default
+warning: unused `std::result::Result` which must be used

---> src/main.rs:39:5
+--> src/main.rs:18:5